 Top 6 Chatbot Design Elements to Consider

-We’ve been building bots for sometime and know just how difficult an enterprise bot can be to build, deploy and maintain.
+We’ve been building chatbots for sometime and know just how difficult an enterprise bot can be to design, build, deploy and maintain.
 We put this post together to help non-technical readers understand some of the visual features that help create a great chatbot experience.

 After you have figured out a use case for the bot and which messaging platform to use, next you should consider the experience you want for users.
 When we talk to customers about building bots we tell them up-front that a bot can be made with three approaches in mind: